azavea/noaa-hydro-data/README.md

 ### Notebook for saving extract of NHD

 There is a [notebook](notebooks/save_nhd_extract.ipynb) to save a GeoJSON file for each HUC in NHD containing the reach geometries and associated COMID fields.
 This is so that we can perform other workflows without needing an NHD database running.

+### Notebook for testing HydroTools

+There is a [notebook](notebooks/hydrotools_test.ipynb) that shows how to use the Hydrotools library to compare predicted and observed streamflow levels at sites within a HUC.